 These funding guidelines are for our Preserving Communities programme only.
 They outline the type of organisations and services we are looking to fund and aim to help you decide whether you are eligible to apply for a grant.

-Registered charities and not-for-profit organisations with an annual income of between £50k and £3m working in those areas in which the partners and staff of Ashfords live and work.
+Registered charities and not-for-profit organisations with an annual income of between £50k and £3m that are primarily working with communities in those areas in which the partners and employees of Ashfords live and work.
 Ashfords has offices in Bristol, Exeter, London, Plymouth, Taunton and Tiverton.
 In exceptional circumstances we will consider applications from organisations with income up to £5m.

 We are looking to fund established organisations (at least 18 months old and that have published their first set of annual accounts) with a track record.
 We are looking for applicants that have the necessary expertise and experience and are well placed to deliver the work for which funding is sought.